rjqocampo/admin-dashboard/README.md

 If you have any questions, feel free to contact me.

 # Acknowledgement

+Thank you to [Halo UI UX](https://dribbble.com/shots/20920711-Wise-Admin-Dashboard-Analytics-UX) for the design

 Thank you to [Google Fonts](https://fonts.google.com/) for the web fonts